Skip to content

 An append-only chain inside the workbook.

-Every Bind, Sign, and Verify writes one record to causality:bindings.
-Each record\'s hash includes the prior record\'s hash — reordering or tampering invalidates the chain.
+Every Bind, Sign, and Verify writes one record to the workbook's dedicated ModelxcelPro custom XML part, rooted at MxCausality in namespace http://modelxcel.pro/causality/1.0.
+Each record's hash includes the prior record's hash — reordering or tampering invalidates the chain.

 Sample envelope + verifier